The Lab Manual Has Moved

 New Exam for Classroom Use

 A secure 2017 AP Chemistry Exam is now available on the AP Course Audit website.
-To access, sign in to your AP Course Audit account, and click on the Secure Documents link in the Resources section of your Course Status page.

 The AP Chemistry course provides students with a college-level foundation to support future advanced course work in chemistry.
 Students cultivate their understanding of chemistry through inquiry-based investigations, as they explore topics such as: atomic structure, intermolecular forces and bonding, chemical reactions, kinetics, thermodynamics, and equilibrium.
 Created by the AP Chemistry Development Committee, the course curriculum is compatible with many Chemistry courses in colleges and universities.

 AP Chemistry Lab Manual Resource CenterThe AP Chemistry Lab Manual Resource Center provides information, links, and resources relating to the lab manual.

 The two-page Course Overview provides a succinct description of the course and exam.

 AP Chemistry Frequently Asked QuestionsFind answers to common questions about the course, exam, and AP Course Audit.